Cornell-MAE-UG/fa25-portfolio-ryanbrynjo/_projects/systemdynamics.md

   </iframe>
 </div>

-The scripts can be found on https://github.com/MagnetMan103/biped_control And the README file describes how to run the simulations.
+The scripts can be found on [Github Script](https://github.com/MagnetMan103/biped_control) And the README file describes how to run the simulations.

 ---